 The collected data can be uploaded via WiFi and be utilized by applications on smart devices to realize IoT implementation.

-Please refer to the following figure and table for the pin diagram and function of RTL8722DM_MINI.
+Please refer to the following figure and table for the pin diagram and function.

 Setting up Development Environment

-First, connect RTL8722DM_MINI to the computer via Micro USB(same as power):
+First, connect AMB23 to the computer via Micro USB:

-If this is the first time you connect RTL8722DM_MINI to your computer, the USB driver for RTL8722DM_MINI will be automatic installed.
+If this is the first time connects AMB23 to computer, the USB driver for AMB23 will be automatically installed.

 Step 2.
 Set up Arduino IDE